MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/azure-monitor-agent/migration/step-3-configure-data-collections.md

 ---
 # Step 3: Configure data collections

 A data collection rule (DCR) is a new way to configure data collection streams for Azure Monitor Agent.
-The Azure Monitor DCR Config Generator is a tool that you can use to help migrate from legacy agents to Azure Monitor Agent and deploy DCRs.
-The tool is a PowerShell script that uses the information that you already collect in your Log Analytics workspaces to create and deploy DCRs automatically.
-You must still associate the rules to virtual machines (VMs) so that you can start the flow of data.
+The Azure Monitor DCR Config Generator is a tool to help migrate from legacy agents to Azure Monitor Agent and deploy DCRs.
+The tool is a PowerShell script that uses the information you have collected in your Log Analytics workspaces to create and deploy DCRs automatically.
+You must still associate the rules with virtual machines (VMs) so that you can start the data flow.

 To use the DCR Config Generator, follow these steps: